Amyloodinium: Pathology and clinical signs

-A. ocellatum is the etiological agent of the so called “marine velvet disease” or amyloodiniosis (in the past it was also known as oodiniosis, as the protozoan was originally named Oodinium ocellatum).
+Amyloodinium ocellatum is the etiological agent of the so called "marine velvet disease" or amyloodiniosis (in the past it was also known as oodiniosis, as the protozoan was originally named Oodinium ocellatum).
 This infection is extremely dangerous and sometimes lethal for hosts, since it injures the animals and promotes secondary bacterial infections.
 All fish life stages may be susceptible if they are naïve to A. ocellatum.
 The protozoan pathogenicity is associated with the trophont attachment to host tissues; trophonts constantly twist and turn, slowly damaging and killing several host cells.
 They inflict moderate-to-intense tissue reactions associated with serious gill hyperplasia, inflammation, haemorrhages and necrosis with subsequent death in less than 12 hours in heavy infected specimens.
 However, some mortalities were also documented in subclinical or mild infections as a probable consequence of osmoregulatory impairment and secondary microbial infections due to the serious epithelial damage.

 Usually host behavioural changes are the first amyloodiniosis symptoms, represented by jerky movements (flashing), pruritus and dyspnoea with gathering at the water surface.
 Lethargy and anorexia appear in the advanced stages of the infection.
-Another clinical sign of amyloodiniosis could be the dusty appearance of the skin (hence the name “marine velvet disease”), as in European sea bass, but not in all fish species.
+Another clinical sign of amyloodiniosis could be the dusty appearance of the skin (hence the name "marine velvet disease"), as in European sea bass, but not in all fish species.

 Impact

-A. ocellatum represents a serious problem not only for reared fish but also for those kept in aquaria.
+Amyloodinium ocellatum represents a serious problem not only for reared fish but also for those kept in aquaria.
 Depending on interactions with farming typology, parasite burden, fish species and season, amyloodiniosis can lead the host to death in less than 12-48 hours, with acute morbidity and mortality around 100%.
 Generally, the infection affects land- or lagoon-based rearing sites (valliculture or inland brackish farming), whose characteristics (shallow seabeds and poor water exchange/recirculation) enable the parasite to best express its virulence.
 In the warmest months, when the parasite reaches its optimal proliferation rate, A. ocellatum is capable of causing high mortality rates and economic damage.